reetssydney/prototypes/growth-firebase/Add image TODO list.md

 - [x] More image info bottom sheet for captions
 - [x] 👷 Interstitial 'Loading image...' screen
 - [ ] Change header when adding a caption to back arrow (add functionality to back arrow)
-- [ ] 🔧 Revise caption design so that it's clearer how to access image metadata
+- [x] Revise caption design so that it's clearer how to access image metadata

 ***CONCEPT A ONLY***

+- [ ] Restyle so that suggested image is located at the top of the article prior to "accepting"
 - [ ] Show more image info as a pop-up
 - [ ] Make the caption a full screen modal/dialog
 - [ ] Add a caption tooltip on the full screen modal/dialog
 - [ ] Change disabled next icon in the full-screen caption image to enabled primary icon when a decision is made

 ### **Preview page**
 - [x] tapping back goes back to edit.html